d99kris/nmail/README.md

 engine supports queries with `"quoted strings"`, `+musthave`, `-mustnothave`, `partialstring*`, `AND`, `OR`, `XOR` and `NOT`.

-Search terms may be prefixed by `body:`, `subject:`, `from:` or `to:` to search only specified fields.
+Search terms may be prefixed by `body:`, `subject:`, `from:`, `to:` or `folder:` to search only specified fields.
 By default search query terms are combined with `AND` unless specified.
 Results are sorted by email timestamp.

 Press `<` or `Left` to exit search results and go back to current folder message list.